Schlomon/Dash-Codelab-Tutorials/DashJSInTypeScriptTut/Using-DashJS-with-TypeScript-in-VSCode.md

 In VSCode, open the terminal with `Ctrl` + ` *(Alternatively you can use the "normal" terminal from the previous steps)*

-Then init the npm project with
+Then initialize the npm project:

 ```sh
 npm init
 ```

-And install DashJS
+And install DashJS:

-* Globally: `npm install --global dash`
+* Globally: `npm install --global dash`, or
 * Locally: `npm install --save-dev dash`

 <!-- ------------------------ -->